veromel/Markdown-notes-python-app/README.md

 - Check the grammar of the content you are writing.

 The application is structured with a hexagonal architecture for practice purposes.
 It also comes with Docker to facilitate local installation and execution on any machine.
 Docker will also start a local MongoDB database where the notes you create will be stored.
 All dependencies are managed through **Poetry**.

+## Architecture

+The application follows a **Hexagonal Architecture** (also known as Ports and Adapters) with the following components:

+- **Domain Layer**: Contains the core business logic with entities, value objects, and repository interfaces.
+- **Application Layer**: Implements use cases through services that orchestrate the domain objects.
+- **Infrastructure Layer**: Provides concrete implementations for external concerns like databases and APIs.

+### Key Features:

+- **Dependency Injection**: Utilizes the `inject` library to manage dependencies, making the code more testable and maintainable.
+- **Value Objects**: Implements domain concepts as immutable objects with built-in validation.
+- **Repository Pattern**: Abstracts data access behind interfaces, allowing for different implementations.
+- **MongoDB Integration**: Uses Motor for asynchronous MongoDB access with proper UUID handling.

 ## Application Preview